What You Need to Know About Retail Salesperson

 Retail Salesperson Employment Estimates

-In the United States, there were 4,602,500 jobs for Retail Salesperson in 2016.
+There were about 4,602,500 jobs for Retail Salesperson in 2016 (in the United States).
 New jobs are being produced at a rate of 1.7% which is below the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Retail Salesperson by 2026.
 The BLS estimates 670,300 yearly job openings in this field.

 The states with the most job growth for Retail Salesperson are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.